Nsadaa/Covid-19-Status-Tracker/README.md

 ##### In Google Colaboratory ( Highly Recommend )
 - Make Copy of the [Covid 19 Status Tracker with Interactive Visualuzations.ipynb](https://github.com/Nsadaa/Coid-19-Status-Tracker-with-Interactive-Visualuzations/blob/main/Coid_19_Status_Tracker_with_Interactive_Visualuzations.ipynb) to the google colaboratory & open it ( do not run )
 - Download & extract the [Countries Geospatial Files.zip](https://github.com/Nsadaa/Coid-19-Status-Tracker-with-Interactive-Visualuzations/blob/main/Countries%20Geospatial%20Files.zip) then Make copy of the files to your folder in google cloud .
-- Copy file path ( WB_countries_Admin0_10m.shp llocated in above files copied location in you google drive ) at paste the path to the below location in Covid the ope 19 Status Tracker with Interactive Visualuzations.ipynb which have opend in google Colaboratory
+- Copy file path ( WB_countries_Admin0_10m.shp llocated in above files copied location in you google drive ) and paste the path to the below location in [Covid 19 Status Tracker with Interactive Visualuzations.ipynb](https://github.com/Nsadaa/Coid-19-Status-Tracker-with-Interactive-Visualuzations/blob/main/Coid_19_Status_Tracker_with_Interactive_Visualuzations.ipynb) which have opend in google Colaboratory

 ![location](https://github.com/Nsadaa/Coid-19-Status-Tracker-with-Interactive-Visualuzations/blob/main/Other%20Materials/Screenshot%20(54).png)

-- Then Run Covid 19 Status Tracker with Interactive Visualuzations.ipynb in goole colab.
+- Then Run [Covid 19 Status Tracker with Interactive Visualuzations.ipynb](https://github.com/Nsadaa/Coid-19-Status-Tracker-with-Interactive-Visualuzations/blob/main/Coid_19_Status_Tracker_with_Interactive_Visualuzations.ipynb) in goole colab.

 ## About The Data
 - Data on COVID-19 (coronavirus) cases, deaths, hospitalizations, tests • All countries • Updated daily by Our World in Data